ScenicFramework/scenic/.github/CONTRIBUTING.md

 ```

 Keep in mind that the first paragraph might show up in a summary somewhere, long
 texts in the first paragraph create very ugly summaries.
-As a rule of thumb
+As a rule of thumb,
 anything longer than 80 characters is too long.

 Try to keep unnecessary details out of the first paragraph, it's only there to